 We spent quite a bit of our time here, as the concert was at Climate Pledge Arena and we wanted to visit a couple of the museums.

-While we only went into the gift shop of the Space Needle this time around, I visited Seattle on a high school trip and went up to the top.
-At the time, I’d spent very little time in big cities and I’d certainly never done anything like this, so it was a very exciting experience.
+While we only went into the gift shop of the Space Needle this time around, I’d previously visited Seattle on a school trip and we went up to the top.
+At the time, I’d certainly never done anything like this, so it was a very exciting experience.
 As an adult, I don’t really feel the need to repeat it, and my sister didn’t feel like paying for it either.

 Pacific Science Center